Dear Boards of Directors and Chief Executive Officers:

 3 See NCUA Risk Alert, 10-RA-13, Final Rule - Part 701, Short-term, Small Amount Loans, that accompanied the PALs I program, for additional discussion on the benefits of offering short-term small-dollar loans.

-4 See the Consumer Financial Protection Bureau’s Guide to Coronavirus Mortgage Relief Options (opens new window) for detailed information on this relief effort and mandatory requirements.
+4 See the Consumer Financial Protection Bureau’s Guide to Coronavirus Mortgage Relief Options (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) for detailed information on this relief effort and mandatory requirements.

 5 12 U.S.C. § 1757(5); 12 C.F.R. § 701.21(c)(4).